 Potting and Repotting Edelweiss

-These hardy plants grow very well in containers as long as they receive plenty of light and have very well-draining soil.
-The pot chosen must have good drainage holes that allow the water to drain freely.
+These hardy plants grow very well in containers if they receive plenty of light and have very well-draining soil.
+The pot must have drainage holes that allow water to drain freely.
 Because edelweiss stays quite small and is a slow-grower, repotting is not often needed.
 When edelweiss outgrows its container, gently loosen the roots from the container until they slide out.
 Place the plant into a slightly larger container and cover the roots with well-draining soil.

 Edelweiss flowers are built for harsh environments and do not require much attention to survive a cold winter.
 They enjoy having a thick blanket of snow to protect them.
 Simply refrain from watering these plants and let the snow do the rest.
-If you do not receive snow, add a layer of mulch around the plant in the late fall to mimic its insulating protection.
+If you don't expect a lot of snow during the winter months, add a layer of mulch around the plant in the late fall to mimic the insulating protection of snow.
 When spring arrives, move aside the mulch to allow new growth to appear.